mcamou/scuby/README.md

 ## COMPILING SCUBY

-The Scuby build.sbt file includes dependencies on `org.scala-lang:scala-library:2.10.3` and `org.jruby:jruby-complete:1.7.9`.
+The Scuby build.sbt file includes dependencies on `org.scala-lang:scala-library:2.11.2` and `org.jruby:jruby-complete:1.7.12`.
 If you don't use SBT you will have to download those dependencies (and any transitive ones) and place them on your CLASSPATH.

+If you want to compile for both Scala 2.10.x and 2.11.x, use `+ package` instead of just `package`.

 ## USAGE